-Highlight Contrast in the PICTURE menu and adjust the values by pressing ◀/▶ on the projector or remote control.
+Press CONTRAST on the remote control or highlight Contrast in the PICTURE menu and adjust the values by pressing $\triangleleft / \triangleright$ on the projector or remote control.

 The higher the value, the greater the contrast.
 Use this to set the peak white level after you have previously adjusted the Brightness setting to suit your selected input and viewing environment.